 The relentless changes in our environment due to climate change can trigger heightened levels of anxiety and stress.
 The uncertainty and unpredictability associated with extreme weather events, natural disasters, and ecological disruptions can overwhelm individuals, impacting their mental health.
 Constant exposure to distressing news about climate-related crises can exacerbate these feelings, leading to persistent anxiety and stress.

-Effects on Emotional Well-beinga group of protestant people
+Effects on Emotional Well-being

 The effects of climate change on emotional well-being are multifaceted.
 Witnessing the destruction of natural habitats, loss of biodiversity, and experiencing the aftermath of climate-related disasters can evoke feelings of grief, helplessness, and despair.
 These emotional responses can manifest in various ways, affecting mood, behavior, and overall mental well-being.
 Coping with the emotional toll of environmental changes requires resilience, support systems, and coping strategies to navigate the complex emotions brought about by climate change.